RienNeVaPlus/type-arango/API.md

 ### `RouteArg`

 All route functions receive a single argument, the `RouteArg` which contains useful information and tools to describe, authenticate, read and answer requests.
-Most of them are well known from the Foxx routes.
+A lot of them are well known from the Foxx routes.

 - **req** `Foxx.Request`
 - **res** `Foxx.Response`